- Inner tubes

 Joe Rass-Court’s Colombian Fastpacking Kit List

-We take an in-depth look at the kit Joe Rass-Court used for fastpacking around Colombia.
+We take an in-depth look at the bikepacking kit list Joe Rass-Court used for fastpacking around Colombia.

 We asked Joe to share his kit list with us and explain why takes a fastpacking approach to longer tours.